Cray-HPE/docs-csm/operations/validate_csm_health.md

   * The last line of output from the tool reports FAILURE.
   * The return code is non-0.
 * Unless the test was run in verbose mode, the log file will contain additional information about the execution.
-* For more detailed information on the tests, please see the CSM Validation section of the admin guide (note to docs writers: replace this with the actual document name and section number/title once available).

 <a name="sms-checks"></a>
 ### 3.3 SMS Checks To Run